ZenSoftware/zen/README.md

 ## 🏯 Project Founders Notes

 If I could be so humble as to mention a few things about myself.
 I have built 2 enterprise grade web portals utilizing Nest, Prisma, and Angular.
-This project is an attempt to package the sum total of all those lessons leanred, and making it publicly available to the community.
+This project is an attempt to package the sum total of all those lessons learned, and making it publicly available to the community.

 What is really nice about Nest and Angular is that their programming idioms carry over between the two, allowing for front-end devs to contribute to the back-end.
 Though, there are complexities in creating a GraphQL endpoint that exposes the varoius CRUD operations over the data model to the client.
 If that piece of the problem could be solved, it would allow for anyone to be a full stack developer.
 A combination between Nest + Prisma + Angular has provided for new capabilities the industry has not really seen before.
 This project code generates all the boilerplate required in bridging these 3 technologies together.